ce-store/ce-store/README.md

 `there is a planet named 'Earth' that has '5.972 × 10^24' as mass and has 6371 as radius.`

-For more detailed examples you can go to the [Tutorials](https://github.com/ce-store/ce-store/wiki#tutorials) section of the Wiki.
+For more detailed examples you can go to the [Tutorials](https://github.com/ce-store/ce-store/wiki#tutorials) section of the wiki or watch [a video](https://www.youtube.com/watch?v=bfTYYCUjo6M) for a details overview with examples (22 mins 48 seconds).

 ## Quick Guide